wzhang88/SEAL/README.md

 # SEAL

-`DataProcessing.ipynb` is from some testing.
+`DataProcessing.ipynb` is for some testing purposes.

 `DataProcessing.py` has functions to process the data.